+1

-Standard Diploma for 9 th Advanced Studies
+Standard Diploma for 9th Advanced Studies

-Graders in 2003-04 and beyond Diploma 9 th Graders in 2000-01 and beyond
+Graders in 2003-04 and Diploma 9th Graders in

+beyond 2000-01 and beyond

-English 2 2
+During Oth Grade OB English 2

-During 9th Grade OR Mathematics 1 2
+During 9th Grade OR Beginning of 10th Grade: Mathematics 1 2

-Beginning of 10th Grade: Science 1 2
+beginning or roth Grade.
+Science 1 2

 History & Social Science 1 2

 Student Selected 1 1

 Must Earn 6 Verified Credits 9 Verified Credits:

-Standard Diploma for 9 th Advanced Studies
+Standard Diploma for 9th Advanced Studies

-Graders in 2003-04 and Diploma 9 th Graders in
+Graders in 2003-04 and Diploma 9th Graders in

 beyond 2000-01 and beyond

 English 1 2

 During 10th Grade OR Mathematics 1 1

 Beginning of 11th Grade: Science 1 1

 History & Social Science 1 1

-Student Selected 1
+Student Selected 0 1

 Must Earn 4 Verified Credits 6 Verified Credits:

-Standard Diploma for 9 th Advanced Studies
+Standard Diploma for 9th Advanced Studies

 Graders in 2003-04 and Diploma 9 th Graders in

 During 11th Grade OR beyond 2000-01 and beyond

 Beginning of 12th Grade: English 1 1

-Student Selected 1 3
+• Student Selected 1 3

 Must Earn 2 Verified Credits 4 Verified Credits:

+,

-During 12th Grade: Students should be given every opportunity to earn a diploma; if this is not possible, arrange to have the previous school award the diploma; or seek a waiver of the verified credit requirement from the VDOE.
+During 12th Grade: Students should be given every opportunity to earn a diploma; if this is not possible, arrange to have the previous school award the diploma; or seek a waiver of the

+3 verified credit requirement from the VDOE.